sampoves/thesis-data-analysis/README.md

 ## Thesis data analysis overview

-Data analysis scripts for the master's thesis of Sampo Vesanen.
+These are the data analysis scripts for the Master's thesis of Sampo Vesanen.

-This repository contains the scripts written for my University of Helsinki master's thesis, *Parking private cars and spatial accessibility in Helsinki Capital Region – Parking time as a part of the total travel time*.
+This repository contains the scripts written for my University of Helsinki Master's thesis, *Parking private cars and spatial accessibility in Helsinki Capital Region – Parking time as a part of the total travel time*.

 The thesis is available as PDF at University of Helsinki E-thesis: https://ethesis.helsinki.fi/en/ **(NB: the thesis not yet published)**